jsmillie7/quick-portfolio/instrument_mgr.md

 Ultimately, the Calendar is built from the Equipment.history[xx].expiration class variables.
 Keeping two points of reference allows for rebuilding the calendar if something happens to the public Outlook calendar.

 #### Step 4: Equipment Maintenance Sticker Generation
+The last task I am going to highlight from this software development was to find a way to generate a few different types of stickers that could be formatted to fit on a 4"x2" label that could be automatically printed from our networked label printer.
+Maintenance stickers were historically handwritten by members of QA with varying levels of legibility and accuracy.
+Since accurate maintenance information is required to be on the instruments per ISO 17025:2017, an incorrect label could jeopardize the laboratory accredation.
+Automating the label creation would eliminate any human-error.
 <img src="images/sticker.png" height="150" width="295">

 coming soon...